Publisher Boston Hannah files for bankruptcy liquidation

-Publisher Boston Hannah International LLC filed for bankruptcy liquidation and listed liabilities of up to $1 million.
+Publisher Boston Hannah International LLC filed for bankruptcy liquidation and listed liabilities of up to $1 billion.

 The company, which produces magazines, websites and digital publications, has offices in Chicago and London, according to its website.